Testing Classes, Inheritance

 If you don’t define a __str__, Python will fall back to using __repr__ instead.
 And some kinds of collections, like lists, may invoke either of these if you call str or repr on them.

 Python classes have quite a few of these standard method names.
 Another is __eq__, which lets you define how an object should decide whether it’s equal to another.
-We’ll talk about this, and other such methods, later.
+Let’s talk about that, but from the perspective of testing.

 Testing Classes